sing-group/seda/seda-docs/source/operations.rst

 Base presence filtering
 -----------------------

-This operation allows to filter sequences based on the percentages of their nucleotides or amino acids.
+This operation permits filtering sequences based on the percentages of their nucleotides or amino acids.
 By using the configuration panel shown below, you can add one or more nucleotides or amino acids and specify their minimum and maximum percentages.
 Sequences with units whose percentage of presence is outside the specified thresholds are removed.
 Moreover, if you specify several units in a single row then the sum of each percentage is used for checking the thresholds.

 .. figure:: images/operations/base-presence-filtering/1.png
    :align: center